fekie/roboat/README.md

 This library is designed to be high-performance capable, meaning that it supports proxies and is capable of making requests in parallel.

+Extensive documentation is used throughout this crate.
+All public methods in this crate are documented and have at least one corresponding example.

 # Covered Endpoints
 * Catalog API - [`catalog.roblox.com/*`]
     - Item Details - `/v1/catalog/items/details`